carterjs/mini-chat/README.md

   - Plan: just owner
 - [ ] Must use a database
-  - Plan: connect Redis for Pub/Sub and use to store some basic chat info like a greeting and the owner.
-Only the owner will be able to set the greeting.
+  - Plan: connect Redis for Pub/Sub and use to store some basic chat info like a topic and the owner.
+Only the owner will be able to set the topic.
 - [x] Must have interactive UI
   - Plan: plain old HTML to make the simplest chat interface possible with slash commands.
 History and completion would be nice, but are not necessary.